 It was a masterful depiction of John List.
-When America’s Most Wanted aired the story of the List murders on May 21, 1989, an audience of 22 million saw Frank Bender’s sculpture.
+When America’s Most Wanted aired the story of the John List murders on May 21, 1989, an audience of 22 million saw Frank Bender’s sculpture.
 Tips came pouring in.

-One tip came from a woman in Richmond, VA, who thought her next-door neighbor, Robert Clark, bore a striking resemblance to the bust.
+One tip came from a woman in Richmond, Virginia, who thought her next-door neighbor, Robert Clark, bore a striking resemblance to the bust.
 The tipster said her neighbor was also an accountant and attended church.

 Authorities went to Clark’s home and spoke to his wife, whom he met at a church social gathering.
 Her story put an end to the 18-year-long mystery.